 - Breast lump or breast discharge

 - Most breast lumps are noncancerous tumors such as fibroadenomas or cysts.
 But all breast lumps need to be thoroughly investigated for the possibility of breast cancer.

 - A negative mammogram result is not usually sufficient to evaluate a breast lump.
 Your doctor needs to determine the appropriate X-ray study which might include an MRI or an ultrasound of the breast.

 - Generally, diagnosis requires a needle aspiration or biopsy (a small tissue sample).

 - Discharge from a breast is common, but some forms of discharge may be signs of cancer.
-If discharge is bloody or from only one nipple, further evaluation is recommended.
+If the discharge is bloody or from only one nipple, further evaluation is recommended.

 - Women are advised to conduct monthly breast self-examinations.

 - Lumps in the testicles

-- Most men (90%) with cancer of the testicle have a painless or uncomfortable lump on a testicle.
+- Most men (90%) with cancer of the testicle have a painless or uncomfortable lump on the testicle.